Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Learning the Topology

-To conclude, recall that the bound given in Theorem~\ref{coro:bound} provides a bound on the neighborhood heterogeneity $H$ through \eqref{eq:prop2}.
-Fixing $\lambda = \frac{\sigma_{\max}^2}{KB}$, the upper bound \eqref{eq:prop2} is exactly equal to $KB\cdot g(W)$, therefore using Theorem~\ref{coro:bound} we have

-Therefore, if we use $\widehat{W}^{(l)}$ in D-SGD, we can replace $\bar{\tau}$ by $\bar{\tau}_l$ in the convergence results derived in Section~\ref{sec:topo-vs-heterogeneity}.
-Interestingly, $\bar{\tau}_l$ still contains a variance term and a heterogeneity term (the right-hand term in the parenthesis).
-Our approach provides a principled way to reduce these terms by learning the topology while controlling the per-iteration communication complexity of D-SGD.
-Remarkably, the fact that $g(\widehat{W}^{(l)})$ is independent of $n$ implies that we can find topologies that approximately optimize the convergence rate of D-SGD while keeping the communication load per node constant, thereby guaranteeing the scalability of D-SGD to a large number of nodes even in highly heterogeneous scenarios.
+To summarize, our approach provides a principled way to learn the topology so as to reduce neighborhood heterogeneity while controlling the per-iteration communication complexity of D-SGD.
+Remarkably, the fact that $g(\widehat{W}^{(l)})$ is independent of $n$ implies that we can find topologies that approximately optimize the convergence rate of D-SGD while keeping the communication load per node constant, thereby guaranteeing scalability to a large number of nodes even in highly heterogeneous scenarios.